Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/lists.md

 ## Vocabulary

+__TODO__
 * list
+* index
-* package:
+* package

 ## Snowman

 ### Adding A Random Word

 So far our Snowman game has used a constant as the secret word (`SNOWMAN_WORD = 'broccoli'), but a game that always uses the same word is not a great game.
 The code to generate a random English word is outside of the scope of these lessons, although it is an interesting problem and worth spending some time thinking about.
 We are going to use a _package_ to come up with a random word.
 We are going to use the wonderword package.

+* Before we can use it in our code, we will need to install the package using the command line `pip3 install wonderwords`.
+* Once that's done, add the line `from wonderwords import RandomWord` to the top of our file.
+    * This will import the class `RandomWord` for us to use in our code.
-Before you can use it in you code, you will need to install the package using the command line `pip3 install wonderwords`.
-Once that's done, add the line `from wonderwords import RandomWord` to the top of your file.
-Also add the constants `SNOWMAN_MAX_WORD_LENGTH = 8` and `SNOWMAN_MIN_WORD_LENGTH = 5` with the other constants at the top of the file.
-This will instruct import the class `RandomWord` for us to use in our code.
-Next, add the following lines of code to the top of your `snowman` function:
+* Next, add the constants `SNOWMAN_MAX_WORD_LENGTH = 8` and `SNOWMAN_MIN_WORD_LENGTH = 5` with the other constants at the top of the file.
+* Last, add the following lines of code to the top of the `snowman` function:

 ```python